jasonknoll/FGCU-HG-Toolkit/README.md

 All the Python code for what will be version 1.0 of the well data automation tool is located in the directory: <br> <i>tookit > debug > auto_well_data</i>

 <b>Development Enviornment</b><br>
 I'm building this software using the <i>Anaconda</i> development envrionment.
 It's a widely used Python platform in the world of data science.
-Contact me if you need any help/info setting up the development enviornment if you're ever curious to do so.
+Contact me if you need any help/info setting up the development enviornment if you're ever get curious and want to do so.

 <b>Bug Report</b><br>
 Soon enough you guys will actually be using this software.
 Sometimes bugs slip through the cracks and manage to end up in the release version.
 When you guys encounter bugs, email me at: jmknoll4456@eagle.fgcu.edu to report the bugs!